PizzaWithMilk/Github-tracker-template/README.md

 **Can I monitor a private repo?** Only if it's the *same* repo the workflow file lives in — the automatic `GITHUB_TOKEN` only has access to its own repo.
 To monitor a different private repo, you'd need to supply a personal access token with read access to that repo (as an additional secret) and use it in place of `GITHUB_TOKEN` in the script's API calls.
 Public repos work regardless of where the workflow lives.

-**Can I run both templates on the same repo?** Yes — just make sure each one has a unique `name`, `concurrency: group`, and `STATE_FILE`, as described in step 2 and the config table above.
+**Can I run more than one of these templates on the same repo?** Yes, any combination of the four — just make sure each one has a unique `name`, `concurrency: group`, `STATE_FILE`, and (for forum-channel templates) `THREAD_STATE_FILE`, as described in step 2 and the config table above.

+**Can I point a forum-channel template at a regular text channel, or vice versa?** No — a Discord webhook is tied to one specific channel and channel type.
+Use the template that matches your channel (see the table at the top of this README), and see [Forum channel behavior](#forum-channel-behavior) for what's different about the forum versions.

 **Can I change the polling frequency?** Yes, edit the `cron:` line under `on: schedule:`.
 5 minutes is GitHub Actions' minimum; you can go less frequent (e.g. `*/15 * * * *` or `0 * * * *` for hourly) if you don't need near-real-time notifications.